pskrebnev/pdf-editor/README.md

 # PDF Editor

-A simple and intuitive web-based PDF editor that allows you to perform basic PDF operations like deleting pages, combining multiple PDFs, and extracting specific pages.
+A simple and intuitive web-based PDF editor that allows you to perform basic PDF operations like deleting pages, combining multiple PDFs, extracting specific pages, and optimizing file size.

 ## Features

 - **Delete Pages**: Remove unwanted pages from your PDF documents
 - **Combine PDFs**: Merge multiple PDF files into a single document
 - **Extract Pages**: Extract specific pages from a PDF into a new document
+- **Optimize PDFs**: Reduce file size by compressing PDF documents with configurable compression levels
 - **Web Interface**: Clean, modern web UI for easy file operations
 - **REST API**: Full API endpoints for programmatic access